TypeScript Quickstart

 first step of script creation: Metadata.

-Each script has metadata associated with it, enabling it to be defined and configured in depth.
+As part of the settings menu, each script has metadata associated with it, enabling it to be defined and configured in depth.

 - Summary (optional) is a short, human-readable summary of the Script.
 It